keywa7/keywa7/README.md

 ### Hot To Protect Your Environment?
 Simply run the vulnerability check, provided above.

 If you're vulnerable, just **DO NOT** use Application Based (L7) Rules.
-Otherwise, consider that you do not have a firewall at all
+Otherwise, consider that you do not have a firewall at all.

 ### Disclosure
 Cisco, the company responsible for the Cisco FTD (Firewall Threat Defense) software is aware of the vulnerability but has not taken any action to remediate the issue.